 When is the room most likely to be used for prayer?

 Muslim men and women are required to offer five daily prayers as follows: morning; early afternoon; late afternoon; evening and night prayers.
 Some Christians may wish to pray at the start of special festivals; feast days or holy days of obligation.
 People who practice the Jewish faith may wish to pray up to three times a day.

-The College has active LGBTQ student groups which support individuals and provide an opportunity for LGBTQ learners to socialise and develop.
-The groups are proactive and promote LGBTQ rights within the College and have the opportunity of representing the College at external events including a prominent Havering College presence at Pride in London.
+The College has active LGBT student groups which support individuals and provide an opportunity for LGBT learners to socialise and develop.
+The groups are proactive and promote LGBT rights within the College and have the opportunity of representing the College at external events including a prominent Havering College presence at Pride in London.

-- I will let my family, friends, students and colleagues know that I support equality for LGBTQ people when it is appropriate.
+- I will let my family, friends, students and colleagues know that I support equality for LGBT people when it is appropriate.

 - I will stand up for equality and challenge any anti-gay jokes or remarks, or correct misinformation and stereotypes.

 At Havering College we celebrate difference.
 The college is a safe, supportive place for all, regardless of race, culture, age, religion, ethnicity, marital status, national origin, gender, disability, sexual orientation, gender identity or expression.

 What do we mean by equality?